-The Real Alcazar of Seville tops the must-see list for visitors coming to Seville, so why not take a visit on a Monday for free entry.
-Free admissions are between 6-7pm from April to September and 4-5pm in October through to March (times may vary).
+The Real Alcazar of Seville tops the must-see list for visitors coming to Seville, so why not take a visit on a Monday for free entry (times vary in different seasons) or prebook so you're not disappointed.

 Get your tailor-made city break itinerary

 Osprey Holidays can create a fabulous short break to Seville designed completely around your needs.
 We can arrange whatever you need, including:

 - All travel and transfers on days of your choice

 - Accommodation from our handpicked range of Seville hotels, to suit your budget and requirements

 Our award-winning team can provide expert advice and recommendations, from general questions to tiny details.
 Contact us now for your tailor-made itinerary.